Top 47 ETL Interview Questions & Answers (2025)

 SQL is closely related to ETL work and is widely used in ETL design and development.
 SQL questions are asked regularly in ETL interviews, assessing your ability to write clean SQL queries based on given parameters.

-This is great, but at the same time, we are now stuck with trying to find the most recent salary from the user.
-How would we be able to tell which was the most recent salary without a datetime column?
+This is great, but we are stuck trying to find the user’s most recent salary.
+Without a DateTime column, how can we tell which was the most recent salary?

-The interviewer lets you know that, “instead of updating the salaries every year when doing compensation adjustments ,they did an insert instead.”
+The interviewer tells you that “instead of updating the salaries every year when making compensation adjustments, they did an insert instead.”
 This means that the current salary could be evaluated by looking at the most recent row inserted into the table.

 SELECT first_name, last_name, MAX(id) AS max_id